UFC Fight Night: Cejudo vs. Dillashaw: Predictions & Analysis

 A few statistical edges stand out.
 Neal throws significantly more leather — a 3.4 sig. strike per minute gap.
 Muhammad is far more active with takedowns, averaging 2.5 more per 15 minutes.
 Muhammad has tighter striking defense, making opponents miss more often.

-**The Pick: Belal Muhammad over Geoff Neal.** This is essentially a pick'em.
-The model nudges toward Muhammad at 50%, but there's almost nothing separating these two.
-The market implies 65% for Neal, but our model sees only 50%.
-That 15-point gap favoring Muhammad is worth watching.
+The Pick: Geoff Neal over Belal Muhammad.
+The model gives Neal a slight nod at 60% — this could easily go either way.
+The market implies 65% for Neal, but our model sees only 60%.
+That 5-point gap favoring Muhammad is worth watching.

 Chance Rencountre vs Kyle Stewart